kvdomingo/cv/rendercv_output/Kenneth_V._Domingo_CV.md

 - Developed Gateway, a B2B SaaS geospatial analytics platform: led weekly code reviews to maintain quality standards and optimize the team’s delivery.

-- Developed internal tooling for an FMCG client: initiated the migration from manual testing to automated API testing using Python scripts, reducing testing time from 2 days to 30 minutes.
+- Developed internal tooling for a multinational FMCG client: initiated the migration from manual testing to automated API testing using Python scripts, reducing testing time from 2 days to 30 minutes.

 ## DetectPH, Backend Developer (Volunteer)